choudharyRahul22/Angular/README.md

 Components:
 -----------
+Note: Project we import for component directive .....need to stop and start again to see the changes.

 Components are directives with a template and buisness logic which can be used anywhere and any number of times.

 Note: in angular-1 we have directives